 About Glee's Art Making

+I am a practicing art therapist with an MA in Art Therapy Counseling, Marylhurst University.
 I have a BA in Art Studio and a BA in Anthropology from Chico State University in California.
 My journey in art, however, began when I was five.
 That’s when I discovered how to take apart the world around me and look at it in another way.
 I grew up in the country with hippies and I felt very free to explore, look, and dream.
 The visual and tactile world was full of possibilities and there was beauty all around.
-What I learned in school was technique, a language.

 I believe it is possible to express the divine through surrendering to the process of art making and to the conversation initiated by the messages conveyed.
 My art is a conversation with the world.
 My conversations are difficult, but hopeful, and filled with love.